alexth4ef9/wsdd/README.md

 	 domain (use the -d/--domain option to override this).
 With -w/--workgroup the default workgroup name can be changed.
 The default work group name is WORKGROUP.

- * `-t`, `--nohttp`

-     Do not service http requests of the WSD protocol.
-This option is intended for debugging purposes where another process may handle the Get messages.

  * `-v`, `--verbose`